Ejdamm/chart.js-php/README.md

 When using a lot of charts in a project, we need to write a lot of code.

-This small PHP wrapper use `data-attributes` to load chart with Chart.js
+This small PHP wrapper use `data-attributes` to load chart with Chart.js with less code.

 ## Charts implemented